 For allergies, if they are not severe, you can just make sure your cat is comfy till he/she feels better.
 You will have to figure out the allergy to help ease the symptoms.
 Some cats are allergic to certain cleaners, plastics, perfumes, and foods.
 If your cat is an indoor/outdoor cat, keep them in for a good week and see if the symptoms get better or worse.
 If they get better, it is likely due to a grass, plant, chemical, or pollen allergy.
 If they become worse, you will have to keep track of everything you use inside the home to determine the cause.

 If your cat’s nose is only running on one side, this may mean something is stuck inside his/her nose.
 If the nostril continues to run for more than a few days, take them to see their vet.
 A growth can also cause a runny nose on a single side.

-If you cat has a runny nose accompanied by one, a few, or all of these symptoms, take him/her in right away.
+If your cat has a runny nose accompanied by one, a few, or all of these symptoms, take them in to see a vet right away.

 - Lethargic (very sleepy/weak)

 - Watering Eyes